Ph: 00971 4313 2843

 The girdle is the circumference of the diamond that marks out its diameter.
 The girdle should be an even depth right around the entire diamond.

 Ideally the girdle should be somewhere between thin-medium to slightly thick.
 If the girdle is too thin then it may be prone to chipping.
 If the girdle is too thick then the diamond carries its weight around its middle rather than being a wider diameter and you get a diamond that looks smaller than what it should for the price you pay.
-The culet is the point of the diamond.

-Assessing the Quality of the Cut
+Assessing The Quality Of The Cut

 Initially, assessing the quality of the cut will be difficult for you to do.
 Cut is one of the most subjective of the 4Cs to assess because one individual will assess sparkle intensity differently to another.